Educational Media and Technology

 “The motion picture is destined to revolutionize our educational system and…in a few years it will supplant largely, if not entirely, the use of textbooks.”

 Educational media and technology is not new.
 Educational media and technology have been around since motion pictures began to market films for education in the early 1900s (see The History of Education Media).
 Just like today, it was believed that motion pictures would transform the education system.

 Motion Pictures Followed by TVs

-The idea of using moving pictures continued with instructional TV that began in the early 50s.
+The idea of using moving pictures continued with the instructional TV that began in the early 50s.
 The years progressed with the use of Victrolas, film projectors, radios, televisions, cassette recorders, video, computers, CD-ROMs, DVDs and the internet.
-Today, computers, video games, and cell phones, are part of our modern culture.
+Today, computers, video games, and cell phones are part of our modern culture.
 Kids are exposed to electronic screens in and out of their homes.

 Enthusiasm for Technology Continues

-Computers, video games, and smart phones, TVs, public screens, and electronic billboards may be new, but did you know that attempting to add media and technology to education is not new?
+Computers, video games, and smartphones, TVs, public screens, and electronic billboards may be new, but did you know that attempting to add media and technology to education is not new?
 Enthusiasm about using technology for learning in and out of school began in the early 1930s with March.
 Just as today, educators and school stakeholders believe that technology will motivate students, make schools exiting places, and facilitate learning.

 Screens are everywhere.
 Information appears on TV and computer screens.
 We read off the screen at airports, at the doctor’s office, hospitals, on the streets, offices, municipalities, and at schools.
 Media is part of our lives, but how do we leverage the screen for education?